LitiumAB/Education/Developer Education/Tasks/Installation/README.md

     1. Remove **/litium** and everything after it from the url to browse the public Accelerator website

 > Note that the site will not list any products until [Litium search](../Litium%20search) is configured

-## Optional extra task: Version control

-Using a Git-repo is always recommended during local development to be able to track and revert changes made.
-Git setup is not supported during classroom training for time reasons.

-1. Copy the `.gitignore`-file from the [_Resources_-folder](Resources/.gitignore) to your solution folder
-1. Using Command-prompt or PowerShell
-    1. Init a git repo in your solution-folder:

-        ```PowerShell
-        git init
-        ```

-    1. Add All files in the folder to Git

-        ```PowerShell
-        git add .
-        ```

-    1. Commit

-        ```PowerShell
-        git commit -m "Added Litium Accelerator"
-        ```

-1. Follow [Litiums recommended  branching strategy](https://docs.litium.com/documentation/litium-accelerators/install-litium-accelerator/maintain-the-litium-accelerator-solution) and setup a _Vanilla_-branch of the Accelerator for easier maintenance and upgrades.

 ## Troubleshooting